Should I Hire an MBA Admissions Consultant? Best Practices for Getting into Business School

 Editing Short-Answer Essays to Fit Tight Word Limits

 Second, the current MBA application trend is toward requiring very brief essays.
-These days, word limits required by the essay prompts for schools like the Columbia Business School and the Kenan-Flagler Business School at the University of North Carolina at Chapel Hill can be extraordinarily restrictive, in some cases imposing constraints as brief as 50 to 250 words.
+These days, word limits required by the essay prompts for schools like the Columbia Business School and the Kenan-Flagler Business School at the University of North Carolina at Chapel Hill can be extraordinarily restrictive, sometimes imposing constraints as brief as 50 to 250 words.

 To help a candidate’s writing fit, effective editing can often shorten essays by as much as 50 percent.
 However, because most MBA candidates don’t have college or graduate training in advanced expository writing or editing, to achieve this result some may need to work either with an admission consultant with editing qualifications or a professional editor.